Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Proofs

 \begin{lemma} Consider the LPV generalized plant in \eqref{eq:lpv-generalized-plant}, with parameter trajectories constrained by \eqref{eq:theta-thetadot-constraints}.
 There exists an LPV controller \eqref{eq:barH-ss-form} enforcing internal stability and a bound $\gamma$ on the PPG of the closed-loop system, whenever there exist PD symmetric matrices $\tilde{X}(\theta)$ and $\tilde{Y}(\theta)$, a PD quadruple of state-space data ($\tilde{A}(\theta), \tilde{B}(\theta), \tilde C(\theta), \tilde D(\theta)$) and positive constants $\mu$ and $\upsilon$ such that the conditions \eqref{eq:p2p-lim-1} and \eqref{eq:p2p-lim-2} hold.
 In such case, the controller in \eqref{eq:barH-ss-form} is given by

-where $M$ and $N$ are computed from the factorization $ N(\theta)M(\theta)^{\top\!} = \mbI_{\bar n}-\tilde X(\theta) \tilde Y(\theta): $ { }Note that in \cref{eq:lpv-controller-construction,eq:p2p-lim-1,eq:p2p-lim-2}, the dependence of the decision matrices on $\theta$ is omitted for brevity. \end{lemma} {\it Sketch of proof.} The result directly follows from extension of the conditions for bounding the PPG of LTI systems \cite[Section~IV.E]{Scherer97Multi} to LPV systems, and consideration of the fact that $\bar C_2 =0$ and $\bar D_{11} =0$ according to \eqref{eq:lpv-generalized-plant}.
+where $M$ and $N$ are computed from the factorization $ N(\theta)M(\theta)^{\top\!} = \mbI_{\bar n}-\tilde X(\theta) \tilde Y(\theta): $ { }Note that in \cref{eq:lpv-controller-construction,eq:p2p-lim-1,eq:p2p-lim-2}, the dependence of the decision matrices on $\theta$ is omitted for brevity. \end{lemma} The proof can be readily obtained by extending the conditions for bounding the PPG of LTI systems \cite[Section~IV.E]{Scherer97Multi} to LPV systems, and considering the fact that $\bar C_2 =0$ and $\bar D_{11} =0$ according to \eqref{eq:lpv-generalized-plant}.
 The extension is achieved through the use of a PD Lyapunov function that depends on $\tilde X$ and $\tilde Y$. \qedclosed \begin{remark} Due to the derivative terms, $\dot{\tilde Y}(\theta)$ and $\dot{\tilde N}(\theta)$, in \eqref{eq:lpv-controller-construction}, implementation of the controller needs the derivative of scheduling parameters, $\dot \theta$, which is often not available in practice.
 One way to remove the dependence on $\dot \theta$ is to impose structures on the Lyapunov matrices , i.e., making either $\tilde X$ or $\tilde Y$ parameter-independent \cite[Section~III]{Apk98}.
 However, enforcing this structure will induce conservatism.
 Motivated by the idea in \cite{sato2008inverse}, we derive new conditions equivalent to \eqref{eq:p2p-lim-1} and \eqref{eq:p2p-lim-2} while removing the use of $\dot \theta$ in controller implementation without resorting to structured Lyapunov functions.
 The new conditions are given in Lemma~\ref{lem:p2p-synthesis-final}. \end{remark}